-When an end-user submits a support request by email, in most cases the email becomes a new ticket or adds a comment to an existing ticket.
-In certain cases though, the email is suspended.
+In most cases, when an end user submits a support request by email, the email becomes a new ticket or adds a comment to an existing ticket.
+However, in certain cases, the email may be suspended.
 Suspending an email means putting it aside for further review.
 It's not necessarily spam.
 It's just not a ticket in Zendesk Support yet.
 It remains in limbo until somebody reviews it and decides whether to accept or reject it.

 - The email is spam.
 If the email is rated as having a 99% or better chance of being spam, it's rejected.
 If the rating is less than a 99%, the email is suspended to give you a chance to confirm that it's really spam.

 - You blocked the email address or domain.
 See Using the allowlist and blocklist to control access to Zendesk Support.